Deep Space Climate Observatory: Spacecraft

 DSCOVR is built on the SMEX-Lite spacecraft bus and has a launch mass of approximately 570 kg.
 The main science instrument sets are the Sun-observing Plasma Magnetometer (PlasMag) and the Earth-observing NIST Advanced Radiometer (NISTAR) and Earth Polychromatic Imaging Camera (EPIC).
 DSCOVR has two deployable solar arrays, a propulsion module, boom, and antenna.

+The propulsion module had 145 kg of hydrazine propellant.